top of page

 Becoming a Host Site:

-If you are an organization that engages in; independent living services for low income individuals with disabilities and adults 55 and older, prepare/distribute food, and/or provide youth engagement services to disadvantage youth under 18 years of age that is interested in hosting one or more full, half, or minimum time members, please contact Rebecca Grubb rebecca@tcac1.org for more information.
+If you are an organization engages in independent living services for low income individuals with disabilities and adults 55 and older, the preparation/distribution of food, and/or providing youth engagement services to at-risk youth we would love to talk with you about hosting one or more of our members.

 Where We Serve

-TCAC has acquired over 23 years of experience in administering federal grants, with a partnership with National Service; including AmeriCorps VISTA, Learn and Serve, and AmeriCorps State and National.
-Throughout our 23 years we have directly served in more than 50 Tennessee counties in partnerships with public housing authorities, nonprofits, and community-based organizations across the state.
-Providing vase services to help Tennesseans’ improve their quality of life.
+With over 25 years of experience in administering federal grants, TCAC is proud to partner with national services including AmeriCorps VISTA, Learn and Serve, and AmeriCorps State and National.
+Throughout that time, we have directly served with public housing authorities, nonprofits, and community-based organizations to help improve the quality of life for Tennesseans in more than 50 counties.

 • A Place to Stay